 So exactly how did this Pacific fish end up in the Atlantic and Caribbean?
 The first sighting of the lionfish in the Atlantic basin was off the coast of Florida in 1992, perhaps escaped from an aquarium during Hurricane Andrew, or released by humans.
 Since then, it has spread rapidly along the southeast coast of the United States to Bermuda in the east and as far north as New York.
 In recent years, it has continued to spread south into the Caribbean, along the coasts of Mexico, Costa Rica, Honduras, Venezuela, Colombia, and throughout most of the Caribbean islands.

 The first lionfish was reported and confirmed by the Bonaire National BNMP (BNMP) on October 26, 2009.
 The park rangers immediately implemented a plan to remove as many lionfish as possible to and educate the public about how they can help.
 The most important aspect of this program is the accurate marking and reporting of fish to the BNMP, so the removal team can locate, catch, and remove the lionfish for further research and DNA testing.

 Many visiting divers wish to help with the fight against this invasive fish.
 Since removing these fish can cause serious stings, it’s best to leave removal to those who have been trained.

 Be extremely careful.
 The spines of the lionfish are highly venomous and will cause excruciating pain when stung.
 If stung, abort the dive immediately, put the wound in hot water, as hot as can be tolerated, and seek medical attention.

 Limit your activity where you see lionfish and resist the temptation to take pictures.
-Such activities in the fish’s general area may scare it into hiding, or at least make it more skittish when divers are near, making it more difficult to catch.
+Such activities in the fish’s general area may scare it into hiding, or at least make it more skittish when divers are near, making it more difficult to catch and remove.